rayiner/portfolio/README.md

 ## AMD64 assembler (amd64_assembler)

-This is an assembler that translates from an s-expression representation of AMD64 assembly to binary code.
+This is an assembler that generates AMD64 binary machine code.
 It is written in Common Lisp.
 It features:
 - Use of macros to generate encoding functions at compile-time from declarative instruction specifications
 - Use of macros to generate randomized testing functions from the same specifications that drive the encoder
 - A testing framework that checks that the output is bit-for-bit identical with YASM